logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/notebook_job.md

 ### Step 5 (optional): Set the Jupyter Notebook arguments

 In the job settings, you can specify arguments for your notebook script.
-Arguments must be in the format of `-arg1 value1 -arg2 value2`.
-For each argument, you must provide the parameter name (e.g. `arg1`) preceded by a hyphen (`-`), followed by its value (e.g. `value1`).
+Arguments must be in the format of `-p arg1 value1 -p arg2 value2`.
+For each argument, you must first provide `-p`, followed by the parameter name (e.g. `arg1`), followed by its value (e.g. `value1`).
-You do not need to handle the arguments in your notebook.
-Our system uses [Papermill](https://papermill.readthedocs.io/en/latest/) to insert a new cell containing the initialized parameters.
+The next step is to read the arguments in the notebook which is explained in this [guide](https://papermill.readthedocs.io/en/latest/usage-parameterize.html).

 <p align="center">
   <figure>